onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.projectOrtho(a, s)

+    ..
+A1.O0.D1

     Project a surface mesh a orthogonally onto a set of surfaces s.

     Exists also as an in-place version (_projectOrtho) which modifies a and returns None.

-    :param a:  initial surface mesh, containing the vector fields
+    :param a: input surface mesh, containing the vector fields
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array, list of arrays] or [zone, list of zones]
     :param s: projection surface
-    :type s: [array or list of arrays] or [zone or list of zones]
+    :type s: [array, list of arrays] or [zone, list of zones]
     :return: projected mesh
-    :rtype: same as a
+    :rtype: identical to input

     *Example of use:*

-    * `Project a mesh orthogonally (array) <Examples/Initiator/projectOrtho.py>`_:
+    * `Project a mesh orthogonally (array) <Examples/Transform/projectOrtho.py>`_:

     .. literalinclude:: ../build/Examples/Transform/projectOrtho.py